 For more information on IUPUI TOEFL requirements, review The Office of International Affairs section on English proficiency for graduate students.
 For more information about the TOEFL exam:

 International students who reside in the U.S. at the time of application must submit either TOEFL, ILETS or IUPUI EAP (English for Academic Purposes) exam scores.

-We'll notify you by e-mail once your application has been received.
-If you have questions about the application process, contact student services (317) 274-2000.
+We'll notify you by email once your application has been received.
+If you have questions about the application process, contact our office of student success at (317) 274-2000.